HerrPhil/Puzzles-Vowels/README.md

 Consider a string of lowercase characters that contains 0 or more vowels.
 The string is of length n and can be divided into n(n+1)/2 substrings.

 The simple solution is to count the number of vowels within each substring and then add them together to get the final result.

+However, this is inefficient.

-Here is the code to count the number of vowels in all the substrings of a given string.
+## Proof of n(n+1)/2 on why it is the total number of substrings

 Note that the value of n(n+1)/2 can be derived as such.